 What are the standard SMTP ports?

 There are four of them that are or were considered standard at some point.
-These are ports 25, 465, 587 and 2525.
-Other ports can also be used for SMTP transmission but they’re not usually the first choice for Internet Service Providers (ISPs).
+These port numbers are 25, 465, 587, and 2525.
+Other ports can also be used for SMTP transmission, but they’re not usually the first choice for Internet Service Providers (ISPs).